Resolving Library Installation Errors

-Unzip any extracted .aar files.
-On Windows, append a .zip extension to the .aar file, right-click it and select Extract All..., then remove the .zip extension.
+Unzip the contents of any extracted .aar files to the embedded directory.
+On Windows, append a .zip extension to the .aar file, open it, and copy the contents to the embedded directory.
 On macOS, unzip the .aar file by using the unzip command in the Terminal (for example, unzip file.aar).

 At this point, you have manually installed the missing components and your project should build without errors.
 If not, verify that you have downloaded the m2repository .zip archive version that corresponds exactly to the version in the error message, and verify that you have installed its contents in the correct locations as described in the above steps.